-Any person with PhilHealth Insurance can have his vasectomy performed in private by the NSVI Domestic Team at the Reproductive Health Clinic at SHH by appointment.
+Any person with PhilHealth Insurance can have his vasectomy performed by the NSVI Domestic Team at Sacred Heart Hospital clinic on the third Saturday of the month.
 Please call Myrna Danuco, RN at 0927-222-0906.

 4. “Livelihood Assistance” Special Project:

-The aim is to provide the NSV Men to have extra income esp. those with low or no definite income who are willing to volunteer.
-They will educate the modern No Needle Vasectomy (NSV) to fellow fathers, especially the low-income men who intend no more additional children.
+The aim is to provide the NSV Men with extra income, esp. those with low or no definite income who are willing to volunteer.
+They will educate their fellow fathers, especially the low-income men who intend no more additional children.
 Those who have had NSV are expected to be more credible as educators.
-BHWs, Community Workers and others who are willing to educate/motivate on NSV, can also have extra income.
-With the economic situation, it would be good to also help them financially for educating others, instead of plain dole out.
-The NSV Educators/Motivators will have to undergo training.
+Community Health Workers and others who are willing to educate/motivate on NSV, can also have extra income.
+With the economic situation, it would be good to also help them financially for educating others, once they learn about vasectomy.